abuseofnotation/category-theory-illustrated/proposal.md

 - It is used in other scientific disciplines e.g. quantum mechanics:

-> [...] the first paper about diagrammatic reasoning for novel quantum features (Coecke, 2003) was presented at the first QPL.
-The categorical formalisation of this result (Abramsky and Coecke, 2004), now referred to as categorical quantum mechanics, became a hit within the computer science semantics community, and ultimately allowed for several young people to establish research careers in this area. **Top computer science conferences (e.g. LiCS and ICALP) indeed regularly accept papers on categorical quantum mechanics, and more recently leading physics journals (e.g. PRL and NJP) have started to do so too**.
+> [...]
+The categorical formalization of this result (Abramsky and Coecke, 2004), now referred to as categorical quantum mechanics, became a hit within the computer science semantics community, and ultimately allowed for several young people to establish research careers in this area. **Top computer science conferences (e.g. LiCS and ICALP) indeed regularly accept papers on categorical quantum mechanics, and more recently leading physics journals (e.g. PRL and NJP) have started to do so too**.

 Source: Picturing Quantum Processes by Bob Coecke (Cambridge University Press - 2017)

 - It may also be used as an axiomatic foundation for mathematics, as an alternative to set theory and other proposed foundations.

-- Last but not least (perhaps even most importantly) category theory has a very good potential as a *teaching tool* for a variety of other concepts.
+- Last but not least (perhaps even most importantly) category theory has a very good potential as a *teaching tool* for a variety of other subjects.

 About the book
 ---

 I am writing a primer in category theory and various related concepts in "higher" mathematics that is *really* accessible to people with no prior exposure to the subject without being dumbed down, by utilizing visual explanations.

-My book serves as chapter 0 going through the gist of the material that any other similar introductory book covers, but covering it in a way that would enable non-mathematicians to swift through with ease.
+My book serves as chapter 0 going through the gist of the material covered by other similar introductory books, but doing so in a way that would enable non-mathematicians to swift through with ease.

 Reading it would enable my readers to effortlessly go through any academic introduction to category theory, as well as to start tacking resources that use category theory as a tool to threat other subjects.

 About the author
 ---

-I am a web programmer with background in design and technical communication.
-I have been studying category theory for many years and applying what I learned in my work.
+I am a nerd who works in web programming with background in design and technical communication.
+I first discovered category theory through programming, but then started pursuing it in its own right.
+Finding math more and more fascinating.

+Currently living in Sofia with my wife and kid.

 Similar resources
 ===

-To my knowledge, Category Theory Illustrated (CTI) does not have any *direct* competition, as the materials I have seen are usually have a much more high barrier to entry.

 Here is [a good list of category theory introductions](https://github.com/prathyvsh/category-theory-resources)

-In this document, I will concentrate on my favourite introductions, target the two biggest target audiences for CTI - programmers (nerds) and scientists (academics).
+"Category Theory Illustrated" (which I will call CTI from now on), however possesses some unique features that make it different from the ones that I looked into.
+Here I will examine those features of CTI when compared specifically to my two favorite introductions, which also target the two biggest target audiences for CTI - programmers (nerds) and scientists (academics).

 - Category Theory for Programmers by Bartosz Milewski (self-published- 2018) - [Full text](https://github.com/hmemcpy/milewski-ctfp-pdf/)

 - Category Theory for the Sciences by David I. Spivak (MIT press - 2014) - [Free version](http://math.mit.edu/~dspivak/CT4S.pdf)

-For comparison, I am attaching excerpts from both of them, as well as one from CTI, that explain the concept of an *order*
+I am attaching excerpts from both of them, as well as one from CTI, that explain a similar concept - the concept of an *order*.

 Category Theory for Programmers
 ---